CurtisFenner/smol-builder/README.md

 These instructions explain what you need to run `smolc` and the compiler tests.

 First, install Lua 5.1.
 Lua 5.2 and Lua 5.3 are **not** supported at this time.
+Lua may already be installed on your machine! `$ lua -v` will print the installed version.

 Next, clone this repository.